Alan-Chen99/scheme-lsp-server/README.md

 > (import (codeberg.org/rgherdt/scheme-lsp-server))
 ```

-Instead of installing it, you can also call it by invoking `gsi` whitelisting my repo:
+Instead of installing it, you can also call it by invoking `gsi` with `-:whitelist`

 ```
 $ gsi -:whitelist=codeberg.org/rgherdt/scheme-lsp-server